Skip to content

 Attention

-• resource restriction will only be turned on by default during host installation.
+• Resource limitation is enabled by default only during host installation.

-• resource limit only supports CPU usage and memory usage (mem + swap) controls, and only supports Linux and Windows ( Version-1.15.0) operating systems.
+• Supports control over CPU usage rate and memory usage (memory + swap), and only supports Linux and Windows operating systems ( Version-1.15.0).

-• CPU usage controls is not supported in these windows systems: Windows 7, Windows Server 2008 R2, Windows Server 2008, Windows Vista, Windows Server 2003 and Windows XP.
+• CPU usage rate control currently does not support these Windows operating systems: Windows 7, Windows Server 2008 R2, Windows Server 2008, Windows Vista, Windows Server 2003, and Windows XP.

 Election Configuration

-• timeout: The timeout for request data to Dataway.
-The default value is 30s
+• timeout: Upload timeout to Guance, default 30s

-• max_raw_body_size: Set the maximum size of a single uploaded package (before compression), in bytes Version-1.17.1
+• max_raw_body_size: Controls the maximum size of a single upload package (before compression), in bytes Version-1.17.1

 WAL Queue Configuration